steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 can have a mix of both, and it is relatively easy to convert back and forth depending on how your system is changing the most.

-Additionally, as a value judgement, I find the F# pattern matching to be significantly easier to read.
+Personally, I find the F# pattern matching to be significantly easier to read.
 The same code in C# requires twice the lines in three separate files, which adds a complexity burden for no reason.
-The F# code is even safer than the C# equivalent, as adding a new type will cause the compiler to give us warnings on any missing cases.
+The F# code is safer than the C# equivalent, as adding a new type will create compiler warnings on any missing cases.

 If you want additional reading on this topic, check out <a href="http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-17.html#%_sec_2.4">section